pablomartan/evaluate-news-nlp/README.md

 application to understand the human language, written or oral.

-You don't have to worry about NLP, because we will make use of an external api called Aylien to interact with their NLP system.
+You don't have to worry about NLP, because we will make use of an external api called MeaningCloud to interact with their NLP system.
 This tool will help us classify the information available in the article, like whether the content is subjective (opinion) or objective (fact-based) and whether it is positive, neutral, or negative in tone.